KhanMdAkram/NYTMOSTVIEWED/README.md

  checking for Internet connectivity and handling error cases.
  Code design using MVP.

- #Open Source Libraries Used
+ #Open Source Libraries Used :
-   Retrofit
+   Retrofit ,
-   Gson
+   Gson,
-   Picasso
+   Picasso,